Service Bus architecture

 Service Bus is organized by scale units.
 A scale unit is a unit of deployment and contains all components required run the service.
 Each region deploys one or more Service Bus scale units.

 A Service Bus namespace is mapped to a scale unit.
 The scale unit handles all types of Service Bus entities (queues, topics, subscriptions).
 A Service Bus scale unit consists of the following components:

 - A set of gateway nodes.
 Gateway nodes authenticate incoming requests.
 Each gateway node has a public IP address.

 - A set of messaging broker nodes.
 Messaging broker nodes process requests concerning messaging entities.

 - One gateway store.
 The gateway store holds the data for every entity that is defined in this scale unit.
-The gateway store is implemented on top of a SQL Azure database.
+The gateway store is implemented on top of a SQL Database instance.

 - Multiple messaging stores.
 Messaging stores hold the messages of all queues, topics and subscriptions that are defined in this scale unit.
 It also contains all subscription data.
 Unless partitioning messaging entities is enabled, a queue or topic is mapped to one messaging store.
 Subscriptions are stored in the same messaging store as their parent topic.
-Except for Service Bus Premium Messaging, the messaging stores are implemented on top of SQL Azure databases.
+Except for Service Bus Premium Messaging, the messaging stores are implemented on top of SQL Database instances.

 Each messaging entity is assigned a specific container.
 A container is a logical construct that uses one messaging store to store all relevant data for this container.
 Each container is assigned to a messaging broker node.
 Typically, there are more containers than messaging broker nodes.
 Therefore, each messaging broker node loads multiple containers.
 The distribution of containers to a messaging broker node is organized such that all messaging broker nodes are equally loaded.
 If the load pattern changes (for example, one of the containers gets very busy), or if a messaging broker node becomes temporarily unavailable, the containers are redistributed among the messaging broker nodes.

 Processing of incoming messaging requests